anlcakmak19/NLP_Projects/README.md

 ### Doc2Vec and Neural Network

 Here, we employ the Doc2Vec methodology to represent our text data, further using these embeddings to train a neural network model for sentiment classification.
 Dive into the code and notebooks to see the preprocessing, training, and evaluation steps in detail.

+### TF-IDF and Machine Learning

+In this segment, we focus on the application of the TF-IDF vectorization technique alongside various machine learning algorithms to analyze sentiment.
+Our experiments encompass multiple algorithms, notably RandomForest, SVM, and Ridge Classifier.
+Furthermore, we explore different analyzer techniques with TF-IDF, such as word, char, and a combination of word-char.
+After extensive testing, we determine the best combination that offers optimal performance in sentiment classification.
+To grasp a deeper understanding, please refer to the respective code and notebooks.